replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

 # Generating Support Bundles

 The Replicated admin console includes a Troubleshoot page where you can generate an analysis and review remediation suggestions for troubleshooting an application.
-You can also download a support bundle to share with your vendor.
+You can download a support bundle to share with your vendor.

+Alternatively, you can generate a support bundle using the CLI, which can be helpful when the admin console is not available or when you want to debug a host.

-## Generating a Bundle using the Admin Console
+## Generate a Bundle using the Admin Console

 1. From the admin console, select the Troubleshoot tab.